-Rowan Public Health reports 36 new COVID-19 cases - Salisbury Post
+Rowan reports 36 new COVID-19 cases - Salisbury Post

-Rowan Public Health reports 36 new COVID-19 cases
+Rowan reports 36 new COVID-19 cases

 By Shavonne Potts